mchmarny/custommetrics/README.md

 > More details on Stackdriver metrics selection [here](https://cloud.google.com/monitoring/charts/metrics-selector)

 > Also, make sure to consider the [Stackdriver Monitoring limits on custom metrics](https://cloud.google.com/monitoring/quotas) before implementing this.
+Specifically, the fact that the rate at which data can be written to a single time series is 1 point per min.

 ## Alerts